Talking to a therapist about porn can feel exposing. You may have rehearsed the conversation and still feel unsure how to say it out loud.

 • What's your goal: complete abstinence, reduced use, or something else?

-These aren’t trick questions.
-They’re diagnostic.
+These are not trick questions.
 The therapist is building a picture of your situation so they can tailor treatment.
-Answer as honestly as you can; they’ve heard it all, and the details help them help you.
+Answer as honestly as you can; the details help them help you.

 What if you can't say it out loud?

-If the words won’t come, write it down before the session and hand it to them or read it.
+If the words do not come, write them down before the session and hand over the note or read it aloud.
 Many people do this for the first session.
-Therapists understand.
 The information matters more than the delivery.

 Types of therapy that actually help